MaastrichtU-IDS/AutoR2RML/README.md

   -?, --help                Display a help message
   -j, --jdbcurl=<jdbcurl>   Required.
 The URL for the Jdbc connector.
 E.g.: jdbc:
                               drill:drillbit=localhost:31010
-  -b, --baseUri=<baseUri>   Base URI used to built the dataset URIs.
-Default: http:
-                              //kraken/
   -d, --directory=<baseDir> Base directory to scan for structured files with Apache
                               Drill.
-Needs to be under the dir scanned by Apache Drill running (/data by default) -g, --graph=<outputGraph> URL of the Graph the nquads will belong to.
-If empty, it will be generated.
+Needs to be under the dir scanned by Apache Drill running (/data by default) -o, --outputfile=<outputFilepath>
-  -o, --outputfile=<outputFilepath>
                             Path to the file where the mappings will be stored.
 If empty, then mappings go to System.out